Elves Falath EVO: Is It Worth Your Attention (and Money)?

 UCI Approval, ISO, and EN Safety Requirements

-Many are still skeptical of Chinese frames because they are unsure of their quality.
-And I admit that you can still come across poor-quality frames.
+Many people are still skeptical of Chinese frames because they are unsure of their quality.
+I admit that you can still come across poor-quality frames.

-Earlier, I also interviewed the Elves Vanyar and Falath Pro owners, who are happy with them.
+I also interviewed owners of the Elves Vanyar and Falath Pro, who were happy with them.

 Additionally, Falath EVO is UCI approved.
 It meets the UCI technical requirements, so you can use it in official UCI events.